 Take your bottle(s) to an authorized LP supplier for filling.
 He will connect the fill nozzle to the gas line connector.
 The Service valve and the 20% liquid level gauge must be open.
-Filling should be stopped as soon as liquid appears at the liquid level gauge.
-Close the service valve and the 20% liquid level gauge.
+When liquid appears at the liquid level gauge, the bottle is filled to its LP capacity: Stop filling immediately.
+When liquid LP gas is no longer visible, close the Service valve and the 20% liquid level gauge.
 DO NOT use a wrench to tighten the Service valve or the 20% gauge; they are designed to be closed leak-tight by hand.
 If you cannot hand-tighten properly, the valve probably needs repair or replacement.